Posted by Graham Thomas on , last updated

 A raw image comes into Piero for processing.

-And after processing we can see additional info embedded with the action, and can view from a new angle.
+After processing additional info is embedded with the action, and can be viewed from a new angle.

 Piero went to air for the first time during BBC's Match of the Day, on Saturday 25th September 2004, and has been in use by the BBC for both football and rugby coverage ever since.
-We have continued to develop new technology that has been incorporated into Piero, for example a method to track camera movement using image analysis, initially using pitch lines which you can read about within BBC R&D White Paper 168 and later using more general image features which again you can read about within BBC R&D White Paper 181, allowing it to be used for a wide range of sports without needing to rely on motion sensors on the camera mountings.
+We have continued to develop new technology that has been incorporated into Piero, for example a method to track camera movement using image analysis, initially using pitch lines and later using more general image features, allowing it to be used for a wide range of sports without needing to rely on motion sensors on the camera mountings.
 Red Bee also continued to develop the system, adding a range of 'tied-to-pitch' graphics for other sports, and adding features such as a touch-screen interface and the ability to add 3D player models.
 Piero won an IBC Innovation Award in 2006.
 It is now used in over 40 countries around the world, and at last year's World Cup in South Africa, over 85% of all analysis effects used in the world feed came from the Piero system.

 I'd like to thank my colleagues at BBC R&D who have worked with me on this project over the years, including Peter Brightwell, Jigna Chandaria, Robert Dawes, Hannah Fraser, Oliver Grau, and Chris Pike.
 I'd also like to thank the Piero team at Red Bee Media.